viniciusarruda/llama-cpp-chat-completion-wrapper/README.md

 Currently I'm working on that.
 The notebook `llama_cpp_vs_meta.ipynb` shows the comparison discrepancy I'm facing now.
 If you have any tip on that, it'll be very welcome!

+Update: It seems to be related to [sentencepiece](https://github.com/google/sentencepiece#whitespace-is-treated-as-a-basic-symbol).